-The summer institute will not transport students in exclusively private vehicles (it is possible that arranged transportation may include private hire vehicles, e.g., Uber).
+The summer institute will not transport students in private vehicles (it is possible that arranged transportation may include private hire vehicles, e.g., Uber/Lyft).
 You may request that a member of the staff meet you at Ontario Airport.
-Contact John Meany, email@example.com, at least one week prior to your arrival to make this request.
+Contact John Meany, firstname.lastname@example.org, at least one week prior to your arrival to make this request.

-About a week prior to your flight, institute staff will contact you.
+If you request an escort to the campus, about a week prior to your flight, institute staff will contact you.
 At that time, you will give the flight itinerary and cell phone contact information for the traveler(s) and parents; you will receive the name and cell phone number of the staff member meeting the traveler(s) at the airport, as well as at leas one additional institute staff contact cell phone number.

 There is a central stair/escalator/elevator exit for passengers arriving at Ontario Airport.
 Passengers from all gates move through the same exit to the baggage claim and ground transportation.
 The staff member will meet the traveler(s) at the bottom of the stairs/escalator/elevator but everyone will have cell phone information to ensure timely contact.

 After meeting, the staff member will travel with the student via public transportation or private car hire (Uber) to the campus and registration.
 The same service is available for departure.
 There is a flat rate for the service, which includes the cost of public transportation (shared van or taxi).
-The cost is $40 for one-way transportation and $75 for round trip, generally the consistent cost of airport transportation.
+The cost is $40 for one-way transportation and $75 for round trip, generally the cost of airport transportation.
 This service is only available for those using Ontario Airport.